chhh/batmass/website/content/tutorial/data-access-layer.md

 The API is separated into two parts.
 First you create a data source from your file.
 The data source can be used by itself, if you just want to iterate over spectra by yourself.
 It can also be attached to a special data structure, which handles data loading, management, indexing and garbage collection.

 mzML and mzXML share the same common base interface `umich.ms.fileio.filetypes.LCMSDataSource`, you can use that if you want to write code that can work seamlessly with both file formats.
-We will start by creating a data source and just reading spectra one by one, which is very ineffective.
+We will start by creating a data source and just reading spectra one by one, which is __very ineffective__.
 ```java
 public static void main(String[] args) throws FileParsingException {